 Image acquisition of behavior, Behavioral scoring and statistical analysis.
 Stimulus delivery and image acquisition to record the behavior of the worms was done using the Multi-Worm Tracker (version 1.2.0.2) (60) as described previously (27).
 Offline data analysis was performed using Choreography analysis software (version 1.3.0_r1035 software package) (60) as described previously (27).

 Reversal distances and durations in response to tap were compared across strains by statistical analysis of variance and post hoc Tukey honestly significant difference (HSD) tests.
 Genotype was modeled as a fixed effect.
 Petri plate (on which the worms were tested; minimum of 3 Petri plates of ~ 50 worms per experimental condition) was modeled as a random effect nested within the fixed effect.
-The relationship between genotype and reversal probability in response to tap was analyzed using a generalized linear mixed-model regression (GLMM).
-Similar to the analysis of reversal distance, plate was again modeled as a random effect.
 For all statistical tests an alpha value of 0.05 was used to determine significance.
 ANCOVAs, Tukey’s HSD post-hoc tests and mixed-model logistic regressions were performed using the statistical packages lm and glmmPQL in R (for Mac OS X GUI 1.40-devel Leopard build 32-bi).

 Kinase and phosphosite prediction and evolutionary analyses.
 The kinase substrate specificity prediction matrices (KSSPM) for C. elegans CMK-1, human CaMK1 isoforms and human CaMK4 were generated using an updated version of the algorithm originally described in Safaei et al. (30).
 The C. elegans CMK-1 KSSPM was used to score all of the hypothetical peptides predicted surrounding each of the serine and threonine residues in the 20,470 known C. elegans protein sequences.
 The top 597 scoring phosphopeptides were examined for their conservation in humans using the algorithm described in Safaei et al. (30).
 The identified human phosphosites were then scored with the KSSPMs for human CaMK1 isoforms and human CaMK4.